Taking a multivitamin is an easy way to get the exact nutrients that your thyroid needs to function optimally.

 - Stressors and demand for certain nutrients

-How to Take Supplements (Duration, Frequency, & More)
+How to Take Your Thyroid Multivitamin For Best Results (Duration, Frequency, & More)

 Is it safe to take it with your thyroid medication?

 Can you take other supplements if you also take a multivitamin?

 The answers to these questions are important because they impact whether or not your supplements will work!